SelfMagician/Magic/index.md

 -   Language book.
 [Forever On]
 -   Translation book.
 [Forever On]
 -   Avatar is a shield.
 [Forever On]
--   Avatar switching by Self and Self Help.
+-   Avatar switching by Self.
 [Forever On]
 -   Rainbow shield.
 [Switch{On/Off}]
 -   Mirror shield.
 [Switch{On/Off}]
 -   Electric shield.
 [Switch{On/Off}]